 From 1853-1856 he edited the Washington Sentinel.
 In 1857 he became consul at Liverpool.
 Upon the secession of Virginia during the Civil War, he returned home and joined the Confederate Army.
 He contracted to provide supplies for the army.

 After the war, he was accused of complicity in the plot to murder Lincoln.
 Further information about this individual or organization may be available in the Special Collections Research Center Wiki: <a href="http://scrc.swem.wm.edu/wiki/index.php/Nathaniel Beverley Tucker ">http://scrc.swem.wm.edu/wiki/index.php/Nathaniel Beverley Tucker </a>.

-These two accessions were combined and filed chronologically together.
-Please see folder list.
+These two accessions are combined and filed chronologically.

 Tucker, [Nathaniel] Beverley (1784-1851) in Franklin, Missouri, to Littleton W[aller] Tazewell.

 Memorial presented to U.S. Senate by Tucker and others.
 Tucker believes he was slandered by Senator [David] Berton, one Chairman of the Committee on Public Lands, who implied that Tucker is seeking a grant of land.
 Western politicians are familiar with fraud and theft.
 Accompanying memo not present.
 A.L.S.
 4 pp.